There are a number of identified risks and hazards in every community that residents should prepare for including:

 Having an Emergency Kit is one of the best ways to be prepared at home for a crisis or disaster.
 Learn how to assemble a kit for your family, including a list of essential items.

 Home Emergency Preparedness Guide

-During the week of April 19, 2010, Home Emergency Preparedness Guides were distributed to households in Lambton County through The Observer and Sarnia & Lambton County This Week.
-The Guide was created in collaboration with Community Awareness / Emergency Response (CAER), local municipalities, local industry and other organizations and agencies.
+This Guide was created by the County of Lambton in collaboration with Community Awareness / Emergency Response (CAER), local municipalities, local industry and other organizations and agencies.
 Please open the .pdf file below to see a copy of the Guide, or call 519-845-0801 or 1-866-324-6912 to request a copy.